 Sleep is a complex homeostatic function and an indicator of health and well-being.
 We all know that sleep is good for you, but you might be surprised by the consequences of sleep deprivation.

-Sleep loss can be detrimental to all aspects of your daily life.
+Sleep loss can be detrimental to all aspects of our daily lives.
 After a horrible sleepless night you’re stressed and unhappy, struggling with focus, memory, planning and reasoning.
-But lack of sleep not only affects your performance and worsens your mood.
+But lack of sleep not only drains you IQ and mojo.

 It has been linked to severe conditions—such as increased risk for cancer and neurodegenerative disease.
 Short sleep has been linked to elevated blood pressure and increased blood sugar levels.
 Studies in mice have also found that interrupted sleep leads to worsening atherosclerosis.